d-led/proc_to_influxdb/README.md

 # winproc_to_influxdb

+> ever wondered what processes are being started and stopped on your machine?

 observe windows process starts and stops via [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/), [influxdb-csharp](https://github.com/influxdata/influxdb-csharp), [WqlEventQuery](), with the code cleaning help of [Reactive Extensions](https://github.com/Reactive-Extensions/Rx.NET).

 ## query in InfluxDB